SpocWiki/_public/Contributing.md

 If a maintainer asks you to "rebase" your PR, they're saying that a lot of code has changed, and that you need to update your branch so it's easier to merge.

-You can start by looking through these beginner and help-wanted issues:
+You can start by looking through the [Issues](https://github.com/SpocWiki/_public/issues):
 - **Beginner** issues - issues which should only require a few lines of code, and a test or two.
 - **Help wanted** issues - issues which should be a bit more involved than beginner issues.
 - Both issue lists are sorted by total number of comments.
 While not perfect, number of comments is a reasonable proxy for impact a given change will have.